zhiyuangao/starter-academic/content/post/press-pnas/index.md

 ---
-title: Press for our 2019 Ocean Warming Paper in PNAS
+title: Ocean Warming Paper out in PNAS, with press coverage
-subtitle: Some links (press and radio) discussing our work
+subtitle: Links to paper, and some press and radio.
-summary: Some links (press and radio) discussing our work
+summary: Links to paper, and some press and radio.
 authors:
 - admin
 tags: []